ajacksified/Mediator.js/README.md

     // will recursively remove everything under application:chat mediator.Remove("application:chat");

+You can update Subscriber priority:
+    var sub = mediator.Subscribe("application:chat", function(data){ ... });
+    var sub2 = mediator.Subscribe("application:chat", function(data){ ... });

+    // have sub2 executed first
+    mediator.GetChannel("application:chat").SetPriority(sub2.id, 0);

+You can update Subscriber callback, context, and/or options:
+    sub.Update({ fn: ..., context: { }, options: { ... });

 Changes from Last Version
 -------------------------
+Version 0.5.0
+* Added ability to access and update subscribing objects
+  * Subscribers now have a unique ID and can be queried by id or by function
+  * Subscriber class can have its function, context, or options updated
+  * Subscriber priority can be updated post-addition
+  * Channels made public by Mediator.GetChannel
+  * Added a little performance test

+Version 0.4.2
+* Added Priority to calls, allowing you to set callback index

+Version 0.4.1
+* Minor internal updates

+Version 0.4.0
 * Predicate no longer acts as a channel and is moved to an options object at the end of the subcription call.
 * Signatures changed; context moved to the end of subscriptions